emacs-eaf/emacs-application-framework/README.md

 It is **highly** suggested to read the [Wiki](https://github.com/emacs-eaf/emacs-application-framework/wiki) first before using EAF.

-Wiki consists of documentations on:
+The wiki consists of documentations on:
 * Keybindings
 * Customization
 * Design